 Practical Advice on WritingREGISTER NOW

 Conversations and Connections is a one-day writer's conference that brings together writers, editors, and publishers in a friendly, supportive environment.
-The conference is organized by Barrelhouse magazine, and has been held for the past 8 years in DC, and the past 2 in Philadelphia.
+The conference is organized by Barrelhouse magazine, and has been held for the past 9 years in Washington DC, and the past 2 in Pittsburgh.
 All proceeds go to Barrelhouse and participating small presses and literary magazines.

 A whole lot of stuff!
 For your $70 registration fee, you get the full day conference, including the keynote by featured authors keynote discussion, and 3 craft workshop/panel sessions, plus 1 ticket for Speed Dating with Editors, your choice of 1 of the 4 featured books, 1 subscription to a participating literary magazine, and (for those of you 21 or over) our world famous Boxed Wine Happy Hour.
 Boxed Wine Happy Hour!